ldci/redCV/README.md

 ### NEW OCTOBER 10 2016

+rcvScaleImage, rcvTranslateImage and rcvRotateImage are now RedCV Functions.

+See RedCV_Manual for details.

+Samples and documentation updated.

+### NEW OCTOBER 10 2016

 Scale, Translate and Rotate operators based on Red Draw Dialect added.

 New convolution samples added.